DaryxXx/docs/mintlify_guide.md

 # 🧭 Mintlify — Complete Guide for Developers & Teams

+> Looking for the concise reference we maintain for this repo?
+See `guide.md`.
+It summarizes styling patterns, components, and workflows in one place.

 This document gives you a **comprehensive yet practical overview** of how to use **Mintlify**, tailored for developer workflows (including **Cursor**, VS Code, and Git‑based environments).

 ---